 After many months she successfully worked her way up through promotions and now is the manager of a new store that opened in Duncan.
 She is managing staff and has responsibility for running the daily operations of the restaurant.
 Her income has increased, and she has transitioned out of an Angels Charge house into her very own apartment.

-Success looks good on her, she was in the transitional housing program for 18 months, with support, caring and direction she is thriving.
+Success looks good on her.
+She was in the transitional housing program for 18 months, and with support, caring and direction she is thriving.

 Congratulations Jillian Cook!

 Family is important and we here at ACM believe in helping our ladies reunite with the ones they love.